East African Community: Formation and re-formation

 In 1977, the EAC collapsed.
 The causes of the collapse included demands by Kenya for more seats than Uganda and Tanzania in decision-making organs, disagreements with Ugandan dictator Idi Amin who demanded that Tanzania as a member state of the EAC should not harbour forces fighting to topple the government of another member state, and the disparate economic systems of socialism in Tanzania and capitalism in Kenya.
 The three member states lost over sixty years of co-operation and the benefits of economies of scale, although some Kenyan government officials celebrated the collapse with champagne.

 Presidents Daniel arap Moi of Kenya, Ali Hassan Mwinyi of Tanzania, and Yoweri Kaguta Museveni of Uganda signed the Treaty for East African Co-operation in Kampala on 30 November 1993 and established a Tri-partite Commission for Co-operation.
 A process of re-integration was embarked on involving tripartite programs of co-operation in political, economic, social and cultural fields, research and technology, defence, security, and legal and judicial affairs.

-The EAC was revived on 30 November 1999, when the treaty for its re-establishment was signed.
+The EAC was revived on 30 November 1999, when the treaty for its re-establishment was signed, with its budget equally contributed to by the three member states.
 It came into force on 7 July 2000, 23 years after the collapse of the previous community and its organs.
 A customs union was signed in March 2004, which commenced on 1 January 2005.
 Kenya, the region's largest exporter, continued to pay duties on goods entering the other four countries on a declining scale until 2010.
 A common system of tariffs will apply to goods imported from third-party countries.
 On 30 November 2016 it was declared that the immediate aim would be confederation rather than federation.